hwxi/hwxi.github.io/ABOUTME/README.md

 under the supervision of Prof. [Frank Pfenning](http://www.cs.cmu.edu/~fp).

 In 1995, I made a decision on pursuing my PhD study in the area of programming language design and implementation.
+I felt so lucky that Prof. Pfenning took me as one of his PhD students.
 At that time, I was working on the TPS (Theorem Proving System) project, focussing on applying the so-called _mating_ method to automated higher-order theorem proving, and Prof. Peter Andrews, the inventor of the mating method, supervised my research.